DotSnuk/gamepop/README.md

 # Gamepop.
+A fake gamestore

-A fake gamestore, inspired by theodinproject
+inspired by theodinproject